pateldeev/cs480Patel/README.md

 ## PA5: Assimp Object Loader
 This uses the assimp library to load and render an object exported from blendar as an .obj file.
 To run this project ```cd PA5``` then follow the instructions in the README.md.

+## PA6: Object & Texture Loader
+This is still in development.